seabbs/cste-forecasting-workshop/README.md

 The set up process comes in three parts:

+1. Download and install R and Rstudio [from this website](https://posit.co/download/rstudio-desktop/)

-1. Downloading the folder with the necessary code onto your machine.
+2. Download the folder with the necessary code onto your machine.
 If this document is sitting in your computer in a folder called `cste-forecasting-workshop`, then you've successfully completed this step.
-If not, look for a file with a *.zip extension in an email.
-Download and unzip the folder.
+  - Look for a file with a *.zip extension in an email to workshop participants.
+Download the folder, move it to a place you'll be able to find it again, and unzip it.
-  - If you're comfortable with Git and Github, you can clone the repository from `seabbs/cste-forecasting-workshop`
+  - Alternatively, if you're comfortable with Git and Github, you can [clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=desktop) from `seabbs/cste-forecasting-workshop`

-2. Download and install R and Rstudio [from this website](https://posit.co/download/rstudio-desktop/)

-3. Double click on the `cste-forecasting-workshop.Rproj` object in the `cste-forecasting-workshop` folder to open the R project associated with this tutorial.
+3. Navigate to the folder and double click on the `cste-forecasting-workshop.Rproj` object in the `cste-forecasting-workshop` folder to open the R project associated with this tutorial.
 This should launch R and RStudio.
-Then, type `renv::restore(prompt = FALSE)` into the open console (with the `>` symbol) to download all the necessary packages.
+The first time you do this, packages may begin installing automatically.
+If this happens wait until the intallation process finishes, which could take several minutes.
+If installation doesn't begin automatically, type `renv::restore(prompt = FALSE)` into the open console (the box with the `>` symbol) to download all the necessary packages.

 These steps should take around 20 minutes.
 Once completed, you're all set up to run the code in `epinow2.Rmd` as part of the workshop.
+Double click this file to open it in RStudio.

 If you have any issues, we also have a [binder](https://mybinder.org/v2/gh/seabbs/cste-forecasting-workshop/main?urlpath=rstudio) set up with all the necessary packages installed.
 This will take a little while to load but should allow you to run the code in `epinow2.Rmd` as part of the workshop.
 Note that this will not save any changes you make to the code and may be slower than running the code on your own machine.
+If you run into an SSL error you could try editing the address in your URL bar to http (from https) and change your browser security settings for this site.
+Note: do this at your own risk, and never on a state or federal government computer.

 # Other resources